dmaulikr/LifeHacks-1/Tech/Notes about Docker.md

-# How to use Docker 🐳
+# Notes about Docker 🐳

 *just some notes. this might get omitted later*